snoyberg/posa-chapter/warp.md

 So, we can interpret the definition as a WAI application takes `Request` and returns `Response`.

-After accepting a new HTTP connection, a dedicated user thread is spawn for the connection.
+After accepting a new HTTP connection, a dedicated user thread is spawned for the connection.
 It first receives an HTTP request from a client and parses it to `Request`.
-Then, Warp gives the `Request` to a WAI application and takes a `Response` from it.
+Then, Warp gives the `Request` to a WAI application and receives a `Response` from it.
-Finally, Warp builds an HTTP response based on `Response` and sends it back to the client.
+Finally, Warp builds an HTTP response based on the `Response` value and sends it back to the client.
 This is illustrated in Fig XXX.

 ![Warp](warp.png)

-The user thread repeats this procedure if necessary and terminates by itself when the connection is closed by the peer.
+The user thread repeats this procedure as necessary and terminates itself when the connection is closed by the peer or and invalid request is received.
 It is also killed by the dedicated user thread for timeout if a significant amount of data is not received for a certain period.